-While Hoi An is a small and very walkable town, at some stage in your Hoi An trip you will probably need some form of transport.
+While Hoi An is a small and very walkable town, at some stage in your trip you will probably need some form of Hoi An transport.
 Luckily, travel options in Hoi An are reliable and very affordable.
 Find our guide to traveling round Hoi An and for journeys further afield right here.

 In Hoi An taxis are cheap and reliable and drivers are generally honest.
 The two main companies are Mai Linh (green): +84 (0) 235 3914 914 and Faifoo (yellow): +84 (0) 235 3919 191.
 Both companies use meters.